busoc/assist/README.md

 MXGS should be put on at the beginning of each ISS night and off at the end of each of ISS night.

-Howver, assist should take into account crossing of SAA during the night.
+However, assist should take into account crossing of SAA during the night.
 Indeed, when a SAA crossing is detected, another block of commands (AZM) should be executed before the ROCOON/ROCOFF.
 The corner cases are when the crossing of SAA occurs at the beginning or at the end of the ISS night.